yanxianl/Li_AqFl2-Microbiota_ASM_2020/README.md

 │   ├── dada2          # outputs from dada2 including the representative sequences and feature table
 │   ├── qiime2         # outputs from qiime2
 │   ├── preprocessing  # plots for the identification of contaminants; filtered feature table
-│   ├── qiime2R        # .RData containing outputs from qiime2
+│   ├── qiime2R        # RData containing outputs from qiime2
 │   ├── permanova      # input data and results of the PERMANOVA │   └── maaslin2       # default outputs from the maaslin2 program
 ├── image   # pictures/photos relevant to the analysis